Walter Breisky: Civil servant

 Within ten days of graduating from university, Breisky secured employment as an apprentice clerk (Amtspraktikant) in the governor's office (Statthalterei) of the Archduchy of Lower Austria.
 It is unlikely that Breisky owed his swift admission into the civil service to his uncle's patronage.
-Walter Breisky was chosen for the position by Minister-President Erich Graf von Kielmannsegg, who intensely disliked Rudolf Baron Breisky for the latter's personality; in Kielmannsegg's autobiography, Baron Breisky would be described as a "supercilious fossil".
+Walter Breisky was chosen for the position by Minister-President Count Erich Kielmansegg, who intensely disliked Rudolf Baron Breisky for the latter's personality; in Kielmansegg's autobiography, Baron Breisky would be described as a "supercilious fossil".
 In spite of the enmity between guardian and superior, Breisky rose through the ranks with ease and remarkable speed.
 In 1895, he was assigned to the Korneuburg precinct administration.
 Three years later, he was promoted from apprentice clerk to regular clerk (Konzipist) and appointed to the executive committee of the state bureaucracy.
 His performance reviews were consistently glowing.

 On 1 January 1900, Breisky was reassigned to the Ministry of Education.
 Employment in the ministerial bureaucracy was significantly more prestigious than employment in a state administration, and Breisky was still only 28 years old, unusually young for advancement to the ministry.

 The step up in rank was all the more remarkable as Breisky was a Protestant, a serious handicap in the Habsburg bureaucracy in general and in the Ministry of Education in particular.
 In 1905, the Ministry tried to get rid of the religious outsider by offering him to fill a vacancy on the Evangelical Church Council.
 The move would have advanced Breisky by an additional two steps in rank.
 Breisky declined.

 Breisky's refusal to accept the sinecure did no permanent damage to his career.
 In April 1907, Breisky was appointed to the ministry's presidium.
 In February 1908, he was promoted to ministerial secretary (Ministerialsekretär); he subsequently became a noted collaborator of Minister-President Baron Max Wladimir von Beck.
 The two men grew very close, to the point of spending extended holidays together.
 In 1909, Breisky received the job title of departmental advisor (Sektionsrat).
 In 1913, he was made a ministerial advisor (Ministerialrat).

 The collapse of the Austro-Hungarian Empire at the end of World War I was a serious personal blow to Breisky, who was 47 years old now and had spent his entire working life as a loyal servant of the Habsburg Monarchy.
 In spite of his despondency, Breisky remained at his post.
 The emerging Republic of German-Austria knew to appreciate his experience.
 In May 1919, Breisky was made a department director (Sektionschef) in the Chancellery (Staatskanzlei), personal bureau of Chancellor Karl Renner and heart of the rump state's executive apparatus.
 Once again, Breisky became a close confidant and trusted lieutenant of the chief executive.
 Renner instructed his staff that every document addressed to Renner should also be made available to Breisky, preferably before Renner himself had seen it.